Hassan7196/KTPGIS/README.md

 ### Clone the Repository

-Clone the repository to your local machine:
+Clone the repository to your local machine in pycharm:

 ```bash
 git clone https://github.com/yourusername/your-repository.git